Math 120 syllabus

-The course is an introduction to calculus with an emphasis on problem solving and applications.
-Key concepts are presented graphically, numerically, and algebraically, although the stress is on a clear understanding of graphs and tabular data.
-The course covers: algebraic, exponential and logarithmic functions, their properties and their use in modeling; the concepts of derivative and definite integral and their applications.
+Course Description: Introduction to calculus with an emphasis on problem solving and applications.
+Key concepts are presented graphically, numerically and algebraically, although the stress is on a clear understanding of graphs and tabular data.
+The course covers: algebraic, exponential and logarithmic functions, their properties and their use in modeling; the concepts of derivative and definite integral and applications.
+Students are encouraged to have a graphing calculator.
 Credit for both MA 120 and MA 125 not allowed.
-MA 120 is not a Prerequisite for subsequent calculus courses.
+Students must have sufficient Mathematics Placement Exam score.
+MA 120 is not a prerequisite for subsequent calculus courses.
+Core Course.

-- Have an understanding of the idea of the derivative as a rate of change and as a slope;
+Understand the concept of the derivative as a rate of change and as a slope.

-- Be able to compute simple derivatives using the rules of differentiation;
+Compute simple derivatives using the rules of differentiation.

-- Be able to use the derivative as a tool for applied problems;
+Use the derivative as a tool for applied problems.

 Understand the concept of a definite integral.